andyrosa/Sinclaude/README.md

 - Beep functionality (absent on real ZX81 and Spectrum)
 - Share and save small programs using serverless URL
 - Runs directly from the file system — no server or Node required
-- For screens less than 768 pixels wide the UI hides less-relevant assembly buttons and auto-collapses sections in stepping mode.
+- For screens less than 768 pixels wide the UI hides less-relevant assembly buttons and auto-collapses sections in stepping mode
 - 3 sample programs

 ## Technical Details

 ### Memory Map:

 - 64K of RAM (no ROM)
-- To simplify, screen address is fixed at 60000, rows are full width, and there are no HALT bytes.
+- To simplify, screen address is fixed at 60000, rows are full width, and there are no HALT bytes

 ### I/O Port Map:

 - **Port 0:** Frame counter: increments each display refresh (~60Hz), useful for timing
 - **Port 1:** Keyboard input: reads current key press
 - **Port 2:** Beep frequency port: in units of 10Hz